Retro-Devils/webRcade/README.md

 # webRcade

+# Current Version 1.1

 This is a android "version" of webRcade.

-All we have done is run through web2apk and made a app . to use this just download and install apk .
+All we have done is made a app that loads thier site . to use this just download and install apk .

-### webRcade Offical Info
+# webRcade Offical Info

-## webЯcade: Feed-driven gaming
+# webЯcade: Feed-driven gaming

 WebЯcade consists of an intuitive web-based front end that enables playing popular gaming content entirely within the context of the browser across a wide variety of platforms (Xbox Series X|S, iOS, Android, Windows, macOS).
 Gamepads are supported (Bluetooth and USB) for both front-end navigation and while playing games.